Google Ads Display & Search Networks: SHOW UP

 The Search Network serves text ads to people who have entered certain search phrases into the Google search engine.
 These potential customers are actively searching for a solution.
 Ad copy at this stage is result-focused, meaning we seek to offer a specific solution (drill, drill bit, etc.).

-Quick tip: while it is possible to run ads on both networks from the same campaign, we never recommend this.
+Quick tip: while it is possible to run ads on both search and display from the same campaign, we never recommend this!
+We’ve found that it’s always better to design ads for a specific network.

 More About the Display Network